 An Aid for Sinuses, Hay Fever, and Other Breathing Problems

-Doctors use saline, or salt water solutions to treat the symptoms of sinus problems.
+Doctors use saline, or saltwater solutions, to treat the symptoms of sinus problems.
 Salt water reduces inflammation and can work to clear infections in the nasal cavity.
-A quick dunk in the ocean can offer the exact same benefits.
-Furthermore, an Australian trial study shows that nebulized salt water improved lung function in patients with cystic fibrosis by rehydrating the lining of their airways.
+A quick dunk in the ocean can offer the same benefits.
+Furthermore, an Australian trial study shows that nebulized saltwater improved lung function in patients with cystic fibrosis by rehydrating the lining of their airways.

 Supercharge Your Workout

-Exercising on the beach can help you break through a workout plateau by both relaxing and focusing your mind, as well as by adding new challenges.
-As we mentioned in our salt water therapy blog, the colors and rhythms of the beach create a soothing environment in which your brain can relax.
-Furthermore, merely walking in sand will activate stabilizer muscles that don’t typically get used on solid surfaces.
+Exercising on the beach can help you break through a workout plateau by relaxing and focusing your mind, and adding new challenges.
+As we mentioned in our saltwater therapy blog, the colors and rhythms of the beach create a soothing environment in which your brain can relax.
+Furthermore, merely walking in the sand will activate stabilizer muscles that don’t typically get used on solid surfaces.
 A word of caution, however, for those with joint and lower back issues.
 Unstable surfaces like sand can irritate and exacerbate these problems, so check with your doctor first.
 And, as with any new workout, start slowly and work your way up.

 Build a Foundation for Success with Ocean Recovery

-These concepts were at the forefront of our minds when we started Ocean Recovery back in 2002.
-In fact, we have facilities that are mere steps from the Pacific Ocean in sunny Newport Beach, California.
-Clients regularly take advantage of the health benefits, both in supervised sessions and during free time.
-If you or a loved one is struggling with substance abuse, eating, or co-occurring disorders, please consider seeking professional help.
-Our specialists are standing by to answer any and all questions and to get the admissions process started.
-Call today and start building your foundation for success.
+These concepts were at the forefront of our minds when we started our addiction treatment center in 2002.
+We have facilities that are mere steps from the Pacific Ocean in sunny Newport Beach, California.
+Clients regularly take advantage of the health benefits in supervised sessions and during their free time.
+If you or a loved one is struggling with substance abuse, eating, or co-occurring disorders and are seeking alcohol or drug addiction treatment in Orange County, please consider seeking professional help.
+Our specialists are standing by to answer any questions and start the admissions process.
+Call us today and start building your foundation for success.